e3nn/e3nn-jax/docs/tuto/nequip.rst

     import e3nn_jax as e3nn

-Let's create a **very** simple dataset of two crystals from `materials project <https://materialsproject.org>`_ made only of carbon atoms.
+Let's create a **very** simple dataset of few crystals from `materials project <https://materialsproject.org>`_ made only of carbon atoms.
-Materials project provides a *Predicted Formation Energy* for each crystal, we will use this as our target.
+Materials project provides a *Predicted Formation Energy* for each crystal, and we will use this as our target.

  * `mp-47 <https://materialsproject.org/materials/mp-47>`_
  * `mp-48 <https://materialsproject.org/materials/mp-48>`_